HomeDing/homeding.github.io/webservices.md

 GET <http://homeding/$sysinfo> <sup>*1</sup>

-This service returns information from the system level like the flash memory available to the file system.
+This service returns some information from the system level like the flash memory available to the file system.

+A link to this URL is also present on the default page index.htm.

 Example with comments